Blood Results Interpretation 17 September 2026

 - Understanding reference ranges and units of measurement

-Full Blood Count (FBC) and Interpretation
+Full Blood Count and Interpretation

 - Red and white blood cell indices

-- Hemoglobin levels, anemia types, and differential diagnoses
+- Anaemia types and differential diagnoses

 - Platelet count and its clinical significance

-Urea & Electrolytes (U&Es) and Renal Function
+Urea and Electrolytes and Renal Function

-- Kidney function assessment: Urea, Creatinine, eGFR
+- Kidney function assessment: urea, creatinine and eGFR

-Liver Function Tests (LFTs)
+Liver Function Tests

-- Understanding ALT, AST, ALP, bilirubin, and albumin
+- ALT, AST, ALP, bilirubin and albumin

-- Clinical correlation with patient symptoms
+- Clinical correlation with symptoms and history

-Thyroid Function Tests (TFTs)
+Thyroid Function Tests

-- Interpreting TSH, T3, and T4 results
+- Interpreting TSH, T3 and T4 results

-- Diagnosing hypothyroidism and hyperthyroidism
+- Hypothyroidism and hyperthyroidism

 - When to refer for endocrinology assessment